shrican/cloud-computing-application/README.md

 ## Built With

 * [Travis CI](https://travis-ci.com/) - Travis CI is a hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.

-Travis build link for the project :
+Travis build link for the project : [Click here for the link](https://travis-ci.com/shrican/csye6225-fall2017.svg?token=Bz5BxQbm4vVpwaJw2HRJ&branch=assignment3)

 ## Authors